SwinTrack: A Simple and Strong Baseline for Transformer Tracking: Tracking via Vision-Motion Transformer

+The essential step for matching-based visual tracking is injecting the template information into the search region.
+In our framework, we adopt an encoder to fuse the features from the template and the search region, meanwhile, a decoder is arranged to achieve vision-motion representation learning, as illustrated in Fig.~\ref{overview}.

-{\bf Encoder.} The encoder is composed of a sequence of blocks where each block contains a multi-head self-attention (MSA) module and a feed forward network (FFN).
-FFN contains a two-layers multi-layer perceptron (MLP), GELU activation layer is inserted after the first layer's output.
-Layer normalization (LN) is always performed before every module (MSA and FFN).
-Residual connection is applied on MSA and FFN modules.
+{\bf Encoder for fusing template and search tokens.} The encoder contains a sequence of Transformer blocks where each consists of a multi-head self-attention (MSA) module and a feed-forward network (FFN).
+FFN contains a two-layers multi-layer perceptron (MLP), GELU activation layer is inserted after the first linear layer.
+Layer normalization (LN) is always conducted before every module (MSA and FFN).
+Residual connection is applied to MSA and FFN modules.

-Before the feature tokens are fed into the encoder, the tokens from the template image and the search image are concatenated along spatial dimensions to generate a union representation $U$.
-For each block, the MSA module computes self-attention over the union representation, FFN refines the feature tokens generated by MSA.
-When the tokens are getting out of the encoder, a de-concatenation operation is performed to recover the template image feature tokens and the search image feature tokens.
+Before feeding the features into the encoder, the template and search region tokens are concatenated along spatial dimensions to generate a mixing representation $\mathbf{f}_m$.
+For each block, the MSA module computes self-attention over mixing union representation, which equals to separately conducting self-attention on T-tokens/S-tokens and meanwhile performing cross-attention between T-tokens and S-tokens, but more efficient.
+FFN refines the features generated by MSA.
+When the tokens get out of the encoder, a de-concatenation operation is arranged to decouple the template and search region tokens.
+The process of encoder can be expressed as: